Mono-Higgs signature in a singlet fermionic dark matter model: Concluding Remarks

 \section{Concluding Remarks}

 We have investigated the mono-Higgs production channel as a promising probe of the SFDM model at the LHC.
 In this model, a SM gauge-singlet Dirac fermion serves as the DM candidate, and its interactions with the visible sector are mediated by a real singlet scalar that mixes with the SM Higgs boson.
-This setup not only alters Higgs phenomenology but is also subject to various experimental constraints, including limits from Higgs decay properties, invisible decay bounds, relic density measurements, and direct detection experiments.
+This setup not only alters Higgs phenomenology but is also subject to various experimental constraints, including limits from Higgs decay properties, invisible decay bounds, rare $B$-meson decay constraints, relic density measurements, and direct detection experiments.

-Focusing on the scenario with a relatively light DM candidate, we performed a comprehensive analysis of the mono-Higgs signature, characterized by a SM-like Higgs boson in association with large missing transverse momentum.
-We simulated the signal process \( pp \to h_1 \psi \bar{\psi} \) at \(\sqrt{s} = 13\) TeV, incorporating theoretical and experimental constraints on the parameter space.
-A benchmark point consistent with the observed relic abundance and current Higgs bounds was selected, and the resulting \(E^{\mathrm{miss}}_{\mathrm{T}}\) distributions were studied in detail.

-We compared the predicted event yields with recent results from ATLAS and CMS mono-Higgs analyses.
-For certain parameter choices, we found that the SFDM model yields are comparable to or even exceed those of benchmark models like \(Z'\)–2HDM in the low-to-intermediate \(E^{\mathrm{miss}}_{\mathrm{T}}\) regions.
-These results suggest that the SFDM model can be effectively tested by ongoing LHC searches for mono-Higgs events.
+Focusing on the scenario with a relatively light DM candidate, we have performed a comprehensive analysis of the mono-Higgs signature, characterized by the production of a SM-like Higgs boson in association with large missing transverse momentum.
+We simulated the signal process \( pp \to h_1 \psi \bar{\psi} \) and \( pp \to h_1 \psi \bar{\psi} \psi \bar{\psi} \) at a center-of-mass energy of \(\sqrt{s} = 13\) TeV, incorporating both theoretical and experimental constraints on the model parameter space.
+Two representative benchmark points consistent with the observed DM relic abundance and current collider constraints were selected, and the corresponding \(E^{\mathrm{miss}}_{\mathrm{T}}\) distributions were presented.
+We compared the predicted mono-Higgs event yields with the background expectations from recent ATLAS and CMS analyses.
+For the selected benchmark points, the predicted signal yields lie below the current 90\% confidence level upper limits, indicating that these regions are not yet excluded within the current integrated luminosities.
+However, the corresponding cross sections can be comparable to those of benchmark scenarios such as the \(Z'\)–2HDM in the low-to-intermediate \(E^{\mathrm{miss}}_{\mathrm{T}}\) region.
+This suggests that current data are insufficient to derive a generic bound on our model.

-The High Luminosity LHC (HL-LHC) is anticipated to substantially improve the sensitivity to mono-Higgs signatures.
-Based on our analysis, future data may enable meaningful exclusion or potential discovery of the viable SFDM parameter space, offering a complementary pathway to probe Higgs-portal DM scenarios.